UK Immigration & Citizenship Lawyers

 Pre-settled status is permission to live and work in the UK granted on a temporary basis with a view to eventually upgrading to a settled status.

-Pre-settled status was granted for five years and from September 2023 is extended automatically for another two years.
+Pre-settled status was initially granted for five years.

 When does one qualify for a settled status

-You may qualify for a settled status under the EU settlement scheme once you have been resident in the UK continuously for five years.
+You may qualify for a settled status under the EU settlement scheme once you have been resident in the UK continuously for five years with permission granted under Appendix EU including any period leading to grant of this permission.

 Continuously means having not left the UK for more than six months in any 12-month period.